 by Nebula Haze

 Can the pH of your soil change the color of your marijuana buds?
-Yes, but it seems to be relatively subtle (white pistils change to pink for example), it’s only for certain strains, and we haven’t identified many cases or strains yet.
+Yes, but it seems to be relatively subtle (white pistils change to pink, for example).
+It also only affects certain strains or genetic lines.

 Outside the cannabis world, a few species of plants with flowers are known to turn different colors based on the pH at the roots.

 For example, the flowers of specific types of hydrangeas can turn blue in very acidic soil, but may turn pink if exposed to neutral or only slightly acidic soil.
-With these strains of hydrangeas, the blue is the result of aluminum becomming available to the plant at lower pH ranges.
-However, the flowers won’t turn blue if there’s no aluminum in the soil, which is why they sometimes don’t turn blue in certain store-bought potting soils even at low pH ranges.
+With these strains of hydrangeas, the blue is the result of aluminum becoming available to the plant at lower pH ranges.
+The flowers also won’t turn blue if there’s no aluminum in the soil, which is why they sometimes don’t turn blue in certain store-bought potting soils even if the pH is low enough.

 Hydrangea macrophylla flowers can appear either blue or pink depending on the pH of the soil, because the pH changes the availability of aluminum to the plant